-These dietary patterns not only help with diabetes prevention, but can also reduce the risk of heart disease and stroke.
+These dietary patterns can help with diabetes prevention.
+They can also reduce the risk of heart disease and stroke.

 While these dietary patterns are all slightly unique, they have a few factors in common.
-All of the diets listed above are mostly plant-based.
-This means that they include a variety of fruits, vegetables, whole grains, nuts and seeds, and legumes.
+All diets listed above are mostly plant-based.
+This means that they include a variety of fruits, vegetables, whole grains, nuts, and seeds and legumes.
 These dietary patterns also recommend including more whole and unprocessed foods and less highly processed foods.

 Canada’s Food Guide3 can help you achieve this healthy way of eating.
 The Food Guide promotes having:

-- 1/4 plate of whole grains such as brown rice, whole grain pasta, breads and cereal, barley and whole grain oats; and
+- 1/4 plate of whole grains such as brown rice, whole grain pasta, breads, and cereal, and whole grain oats,

-What’s the best diet for managing diabetes after it’s diagnosed?
+What’s the best diet for managing diabetes after a diagnosis?

 The dietary patterns that help prevent diabetes can also help with diabetes management.
 How?
 Research shows that these patterns can help lower blood sugar levels and reduce the risk of complications.2

 Low glycemic index carbohydrates raise your blood sugar less compared to those that have a higher glycemic index.
 Carbohydrates that have a lower glycemic index include: